karen-ly/MissionEcopossible/README.md

 ## Demonstration
 ### Loading Scene
-Between scene and scene, there will be a loading scene with fun facts about recycling.
+Between scene and scene, there will be a loading scene with fun facts or tips about recycling.

 <img src='DemoImages/loading.gif' title='Loading Scene' width='' alt='Loading Scene' />